 In reality, it didn’t happen fast at all.
 It slowly crept up on me and I didn’t even notice.
 I was just having so much fun living I wasn’t even thinking about aging.
 Until I was.

 There are some days when I’m kinda in denial and other days I’m kinda freaking out.
-60 is next year and I seriously can’t even wrap my head around that just yet.
+60 is this year and I seriously can’t even wrap my head around that just yet.
 There are some days I can certainly admit to being depressed about getting older.

 Losing our youthful looks

 Some days I look in the mirror and am sad at the woman staring back.
 Yes she’s still beautiful, even without her youthful looks but she’s not stupid either.
 She knows she’s aging.

 There are more wrinkles now, her eyelids are starting to droop, she’s got those nasiallabiawhateverthefuckyoucallthem lines going on around her nose, her cheeks are starting to sag a bit and well, you get it.

 My youthful look is gone.
 Does it make me sad?
 Some days yes, some days I couldn’t care less.
 But I know many women who are depressed about getting old and have a really hard time coping.

 That’s why I decided to write this post.
 Many women (and maybe men too) are feeling sad about getting older but I don’t want you to be sad.
 I want you to embrace aging as gracefully as you can and have fun!